ordina-jworks/ordina-jworks.github.io/_posts/2018-09-30-e2e-testing-ionic-protractor-appium-e2e-testing.md

 Setting up a local Appium server also takes a lot of setup and configuration, but this can be circumvented if you decide to go for a cloud testing provider like Saucelabs.

 Still, I believe Appium offers a lot of value because

 - We can write UI tests both for Android and iOS using a single programming language
 - You can automate manual testing for multiple platforms
 - There are quality cloud testing providers out there to help you with all your testing needs

 And once you have everything set up, it works quite well.

+# Example repository

 [https://github.com/ryandegruyter/ordina-ionic-appium-protractor](https://github.com/ryandegruyter/ordina-ionic-appium-protractor)